Tripod (foundation): Large scale deployments

 In 2008 Tripods were built as a substructure for six Multibrid M5000 offshore wind turbines in the Alpha Ventus project.
 Alpha Ventus was planned as a first test field for the exploration of offshore wind energy in German waters.
 The project organisation has been Deutsche Offshore-Testfeld und Infrastruktur GmbH & Co.
 KG, DOTI.
 It was founded in 2006 by EWE AG (47,5%), E.ON Climate & Renewables Central Europe GmbH and Vattenfall Europe Windkraft GmbH (each 26,25%) assisted by Stiftung Offshore Windenergie.
 The German Federal Ministry of Environment BMU supported a number of research projects, which were summarized in the RAVE initiative (Research at Alpha Ventus).
 A broad basis of experience and knowledge was gained for the construction, commissioning and operation for future offshore wind farms.
 The Tripods were fabricated by Aker Kvaerner in Verdal, Norway.
 A horizontal assembly of the Tripods was realized in accordance to the local fabrication experience of the yard, coming from large oil and gas jacket fabrication, with subsequent upending and of course upright sailing from Norway to the offshore terminal in Eemshaven.
-The transportation of the Tripods to the location was done by Taklift 4 from Boskalis one by one.
+The transportation of the Tripods to the location was done by Taklift 4 from Royal Boskalis one by one.

 The year 2010 marked the next milestone in rolling out the M5000 turbine with the Tripod foundation.
 The two projects Borkum West II and Global Tech I decided to erect their farms using this technology platform.
 40 Tripods were ordered by each project in first instance nearly at the same time.
 Anticipating this demand WeserWind has developed a serial production approach for Tripods in the years before, together with Dr. Möller GmbH / IMS Nord, Bremerhaven.
 The key parameters of this approach are the upright assembly concept, the setup of an assembly line with up to nine work stations, the transportation of the growing structures on behalf of heavy load rail carriers along the assembly line and the integrated load out operation to a tailor-made pontoon.
 Based on this concept Georgsmarienhütte released the investment program building this assembly shop with two parallel lines at Lunedeich, Bremerhaven.
 The building was operational in the beginning of 2011 and in June the first Borkum-West II-Tripod was completed.